d2l-ai/d2l-en/chapter_preface/index.md

 Most of the code in this book is based on TensorFlow.
 TensorFlow is an open-source framework for deep learning, which is extremely popular in both the research community and industrial.
-All of the code in this book has passed tests under the the newest TensorFlow.
+All of the code in this book has passed tests under the newest TensorFlow.
 However, due to the rapid development of deep learning, some code *in the print edition* may not work properly in future versions of TensorFlow.
 However, we plan to keep the online version up-to-date.